Holger Jens Schünemann: Career

-From 2005 to 2009 Schünemann was at the Italian National Cancer Center in Rome, Italy, before moving to McMaster University as a full-time professor and becoming chair of clinical epidemiology and biostatistics.
+After four years on the faculty at the University at Buffalo, from 2005 to 2009 Schünemann was at the Italian National Cancer Center in Rome, Italy, before moving to McMaster University as a full-time professor and becoming chair of clinical epidemiology and biostatistics.
 In his second term as chair of this prestigious department, he led the strategic plan to refocus the department as the "Department of Health Research Methods, Evidence, and Impact (HEI)", a first of its kind.

 Schünemann’s scientific work focuses on evidence synthesis, quality of life research and the development and presentation of healthcare recommendations spanning several disciplines from Clinical Medicine to Public Health.

-Schünemann has authored or co-authored over 700 peer-reviewed publications.
-He has been named by Thomson Reuters as one of the most influential 3,000 scientific minds of current times across scientific disciplines (from agriculture to zoology) annually since 2015 and is listed amongst the 500 most highly cited scientists.
+Schünemann has authored or co-authored over 900 peer-reviewed publications.
+He has been named by Thomson Reuters and then Clarivate as one of the most influential 3,000 scientific minds of current times across scientific disciplines (from agriculture to zoology) annually since 2015 and is listed amongst the 500 most highly cited scientists.

-Schünemann is director of Cochrane Canada, a member of Guidelines International Network's Board of Trustees, a member of the advisory committee on health research at the World Health Organization (WHO), co-director of the McMaster University WHO collaborating center for infectious diseases, research methods and recommendations, and director of the McMaster GRADE center.
+Schünemann is currently chair of the Guidelines International Network's Board of Trustees and of the GRADE Working Group.

-Guidelines development and GRADE methodology
+Guidelines development, ecosystem of health-decision making and GRADE methodology

 As a key contributor to the revised methods for WHO guideline development in 2006, and the Institute of Medicine statement on trustworthy guidelines in 2011, Schünemann has co-led the reshaping of guideline development methodology.
-He is co-chair of the GRADE Working Group, for which he coined the name GRADE and has played a major role in disseminating its spirit of collaboration, openness, the advancement of evidence assessment, and the creation of better health care recommendations.
+He has co-chaired the GRADE Working Group since 2009, for which he coined the name GRADE and has played a major role in disseminating its spirit of collaboration, openness, the advancement of evidence assessment, and the creation of better health care recommendations.
 GRADE is an acronym for Grading of Recommendations Assessment, Development and Evaluation.
 The result of the group’s efforts is a common, sensible, and transparent approach to grading the quality (or certainty) of evidence and grading the strength of healthcare recommendations – this is called the GRADE approach.
+It includes an approach to trustworthy rapid development of guideline recommendations and their transparent development to the context, called GRADE Adolopment.

 Schünemann’s work also focuses on the practical application of scientific evidence by researchers and clinicians, through co-inventing tools like the GRADEpro guideline development tool, and pioneering the use of GRADE Evidence to Decision tables, now reworked as GRADE Evidence to Decision Frameworks.
+He co-lead the work on creating synergy in the ecosystem of health-decision making across actors which the group coined "theory of everything in health decision-making".
+This work is advanced in part through Schünemann's work as director of the WHO Collaborating Center for Evidence-Based Decision-Making in Health at Humanitas University.

-With his colleagues Schünemann has recently created a "go to" crowdsourcing portal for developers of healthcare recommendations in collaboration with the Guideline International Network.
+During the COVID-19 pandemic he created with his colleagues Schünemann a "go to" crowdsourcing portal for developers of healthcare recommendations in collaboration with the Guideline International Network.

-He also is on the steering group for the new INGUIDE Guideline Development Credentialing & Certification Program.
+He also is the head of the steering group for the INGUIDE Guideline Development Training & Certification Program.